 We sometimes collect or receive information from a third party, for example from a member of your family/whanau or from someone who is looking after you.
 If someone contacts us on behalf of another person, we also collect the name and contact details of the person contacting us.

 We collect and use your information to enable us to provide you with the most effective services possible.
 This includes providing you with information about other services, and with your agreement, may include connecting you to other services.
 In order for us to do this, and to make safe and sound clinical decisions, we collect and use your information for a number of purposes:

 - Firstly, we collect and use it to make sure that we assess your needs properly.
-If we know something about your age, gender, general health status and medication, we may be able to make a better assessment of your condition when you describe your symptoms to us.
+If we know something about your age, gender, general health status and medication, we will be able to make a better assessment of your condition when you describe your symptoms to us.

 - We use it to match your previous records and visits to our services, if you have contacted us more than once or used another of the services we provide.
 You may not be able to remember all the details of your last contact, and we may be able to look up information that is relevant to the problem you currently have.
 Information you have previously provided us may also be important to help our clinical staff make safe and sound clinical decisions that meet your needs.

 - Where we provide telephone services linked to a Region or District (previously known as a DHB) mental health service or GP, we may access clinical information from these providers to enable us to provide safe and appropriate services to you.

 - If you give us permission we will send a summary of our discussion with you to your GP.

 - If you give us permission to refer you to another service provider, we pass relevant information on to this provider so you don’t have repeat all the details to them and they have necessary clinical information.

 - On occasion we may call you back to confirm your details if our call is interrupted and we need to speak to you to again to send an ambulance to you, or to provide you with further information, support and advice